Frequently Asked Questions

 Q: Does this work in VR?

 A: Yes!
-Use Cone Detection method with appropriate angle settings.
+Use Cone Detection with appropriate angle settings.

 VR works great with: